 Checking the transmission fluid is usually the primary indicator of possible transmission damage and wear.
 A properly operating transmission will have a clear, red fluid.
 If there is discoloration or an undesirable odor in combination with other trouble signs, an internal inspection of the transmission may be required.
 When inspecting the transmission fluid, our technicians will see if any of these symptoms may appear.Road Test

-Road testing the vehicle is comprised of up of 2 parts.
+Road testing the vehicle requires two tests.
 One being a stationary test and the other a driving test.
 During both of these, the transmission is inspected for sound of slipping, erratic shifting, and late or early shift patterns.Pan Examination

 Examining the transmission pan can be a great indicator of potential sources of problems as it permits a partial look at the inside of the transmission.
 And while most transmission pans may have some metal particulates, excessive amounts of metal are signs of internal wear and transmission damage.Lift Inspection